 The Best Way to Eat Caponata

-If one day you come to Italy, maybe to Sicily, and you’ll eat caponata you’ll discover that it is served cold.
+If one day you come to Italy, maybe to Sicily, and you’ll eat caponata.
+And you’ll discover that they serve caponata cold.
 Because in Italy it’s eaten this way.

-So keep it in the refrigerator, even for 2 or 3 days, closed in a food container and then enjoy it as an appetizer or as a side dish.
+So keep it in the refrigerator, even for 2 or 3 days, closed in a food container.
+Then enjoy it as an appetizer or as a side dish.

 You can eat caponata as a vegetarian main dish with slices of fresh homemade bread or served as side dish of a fish or meat.
 Finally eat light eggplant caponata as an appetizer, in small single portion glasses or on slices of toasted bread.